-Today in 2015, open plan offices are still popular.
+Today, open plan offices are really popular.
 This design promotes staff interaction, boosts business innovation and provides companies with higher flexibility to accommodate evolving staffing needs.
 For most, however, lines of desks have been abolished and clusters of workstations are in.
 These foster creativity, plus it’s much easier to reach plugs this way!

 Cool and slick with plenty of glass and minimalistic design, modern offices are the most upper class rooms in the building, but they’re less showy than those of yesteryear.
 Huge ornaments, high-glossed wood and the traditional partner’s desks are out of fashion for good.

 Let’s face it, technology has come on leaps and bounds over the past 30 years.
 No longer are computers heavy, box like contraptions simply used for word processing and data handling.
 They’re now lightweight, small and permanently attached to our hips.
 We don’t go anywhere without our phones, laptops or tablets.

 Today we’d be lost without the internet and it’s weird to think that it was only created in 1992 (Google is even newer.
 It was launched in 1998).

 Technology has transformed the office environment and business world.
 Cloud storage means there’s no need for extensive document storage in endless filing cabinets and desks no longer have to hold immense weights thanks to more streamlined desktops.
 Office interior design specialists can now have more fun with spaces to create areas that are not only functional, but look great too.

 Finally, thankfully, we no longer dress like something out of Miami Vice or Dynasty…